 Then read on again, because this Multi Servo Failsafe unit from Alan Pratt will transform the safety of your system and add to your flying, sailing, or driving confidence!
 The picture shows one of the DIY prototypes that I managed to snaffle for testing.
 With only five components, it can be assembled in around fifteen minutes!
 (Wow, have things changed since I was a lad!).

-in my opinion, are big by
+opinion, are big by modelling

-radio control systems exist in the
+control systems exist in the